enthought/vpsearch/data/README.md

 in this directory and change the variable `DATABASE` on the first line to refer to your sequence database.

-The sequence database must be in uncompressed format.
+The sequence database can be in compressed or uncompressed format.

 ### Setting up and activating an environment (optional)